 Iglesia de San Francisco is one of the most famous ruins in Antigua.
 Behind the new cathedral, you can walk around the former monastery, through gardens and flowers.
 It’s a great place to take pictures and you’ll find many local families visiting on weekends.
 There is also a small museum, explaining more about the history.

 Santo Domingo | Colegio de San Jerónimo | Convento de la Recolección

 The former Santo Domingo monastery is now a 5 star hotel with a great spa and garden.
 At the very end of the garden you will find the remains of the former church and the monastery.
 The ruins of Colegio de San Jerónimo and the Convento de la Recolección are also worth visiting.
 It is quiet and lovely to walk through.

-El Carmen, a church where you’ll find a local market, Iglesia y Convento de Santa Clara, located at the Tanque la Union, el Convento de Capuchinas, Iglesia de la Candelaria, Convento de Santa Teresa y La Compañia de Jesus are ruins you can easily observe from the outside and take pictures.
+El Carmen, a church where you’ll find a local market, Iglesia y Convento de Santa Clara, located at the Tanque la Union, el Convento de Capuchinas, Iglesia de la Candelaria, Convento de Santa Teresa y La Compañia de Jesus are ruins that you can easily observe from the outside and take pictures.

 Take a picture at the Santa Catalina arch

 El Arco de Santa Catalina, a yellow facade that spans Calle del Arco, is perhaps Antigua’s most famous structure.
 This arch used to connect the monastery to the school on the other side of the street, so that the nuns did not have to cross the street.
 Today it is one of the most photographed spots in the city because of the view of the Agua volcano.
 Of course you have to take a picture, but it is also nice to observe the local people.
 Lots of photo shoots take place with newly married couples and girls celebrating their quinceañero, (their 15th birthday) in incredible dresses (comparable to an American Sweet 16).

 Head to the busstation and take pictures of Guatemala’s famous buses